Brandontzhang/pomodoro/README.md

 - [x] Make separate section for breaks
 - [x] Make notifications different for breaks vs work
 ### 4/27/20 ###
-- [ ] Make settings menu for editing the base times
+- [x] Make settings menu for editing the base times
-- [ ] Push the base app onto heroku
+- [x] Push the base app onto heroku
-Future
+### Future ###
+- [ ] use it for a bit and think of new features
+- [ ] Make custom input for time changes, html input has hour:min AM/PM
 - [ ] add custom sound
+- [ ] fix the look of the website
+- [ ] create my own popup modal componenet

 # Extra #
 * look into how the time input and browser notification were made